codeforpdx/PASS/docs/CONTRIBUTING.md

    If you are new to GitHub and/or the team, feel free to make your first pull request on the README/Contributing documentation to familiarize yourself with the project and GitHub.
 Add any comments and/or feedback and request reviews.

-1. Make a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/requesting-a-pull-request-review) to the `Development` branch.
+-  Make a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/requesting-a-pull-request-review) to the `Development` branch.
 Request reviews from members of the team - you’ll need their approval to merge. \*\*Make sure to close your branch once merged.

 - Recommended reviewers:
-  - Development -- Jared K, Ka Hung L., Kevin M., Tim S., Scott B.
+  - Development -- Jared K, Ka Hung L, Kevin M, Tim S, Scott B
-  - Documentation -- Danica B, Jared K, Ka Hung L.
+  - Documentation -- Jared K, Ka Hung L
   - Include screenshots whenever you’re building a frontend feature.

 - ## Bug Reporting Template